Information technology in India: IT-BPM employees headcount by location

-Major information technology hubs
+Major IT hubs

-Bangalore
+Bengaluru

-Bangalore is a global technology hub and is India's biggest tech hub.
-As of fiscal 2016–17, Bangalore accounted for 38% of total IT exports from India worth $45 billion, employing 10 lakh people directly and 30 lakh indirectly.
+Bengaluru is a global technology hub and is India's biggest tech hub.
+As of fiscal 2016–17, Bengaluru accounted for 38% of total IT exports from India worth $45 billion, employing 10 lakh people directly and 30 lakh indirectly.
 The city is known as the "Silicon Valley of India".
-Notable tech parks are Electronic City, ITPL, Bagmane Tech Park, Embassy Golf Links, Manyata Tech Park, Global Village Tech Park, Embassy TechVillage.
-Apart from these IT companies are also located in several other parts of the city.
-Notable IT companies of the area include Infosys, Wipro, HCL Technologies, SAP Labs, Accenture, TCS, Oracle, IBM India, Sonata Software, Mindtree, and Intuit India.

-Bangalore is also known as the "startup capital of India"; the city is home to 44 percent of all Indian unicorn startup companies as of 2020.
+Bengaluru is also known as the "startup capital of India"; the city is home to 44 percent of all Indian unicorn startup companies as of 2020.